cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/artifact.rst

    * - ``<namespace>``
      - Namespace ID
    * - ``<class-name>``
-     - Application class name.
+     - Application class name
    * - ``<scope>``
      - Optional scope filter.
-If none is given, defaults to ``user``.
+If not specified, defaults to ``user``.

-This will return a JSON Array that lists each application class with that class name.
+This will return a JSON array that lists each application class with that class name.
-Each element in the array is a JSON Object that contains details about the application class, including the artifact the class is from, the class name, and the schema of the config supported by the application class.
+Each element in the array is a JSON object that contains details about the application class, including the artifact the class is from, the class name, and the schema of the config supported by the application class.
 Example output for the ``WordCount`` application (pretty-printed and reformatted to fit):